kev1nheng/ecommerce_shipment/README.md

 ### Context
 XYZ Multinational Trade Inc., a headquartered multinational e-commerce firm, wishes to gain vital insights from its customer database.
 They intend to research their clients using some of the most modern machine-learning techniques.
 The company sells electronic goods.

-    1) What was Customer Rating?
-And was the product delivered on time?
+    1) What is the relationship between the Customer Rating and the merchandise arrival time?
-    2) Is Customer query is being answered?
+    2) Is the customer's question being addressed?
-    3) Which contribute to a customer high rating on a product, having higest rating or being delivered on time?
+    3) Which is significant in contributing to a customer's high rating on a product,  having a history of high ratings or an on-time delivery?
-    4) What factor determine a high Product importance?
+    4) What factor determines a high Product's importance?
+    (Gopalani, 2021)

 ## About Data set
 The following defined the 12 variables of the 10,999 observations in the data set: